thdfw/gwks/pico/README.md

 ## 2 - Connect the Pico to the WiFi and MQTT broker

-Follow the steps in this subsection to create a MicroPython code on the Pico that can connect to an MQTT broker and publish messages on a given topic.
+The code developed in this subsection should be saved as a .py file on the Pico.
+If you want it to run automatically as soon as the Pico is connected to power, then save it as `main.py`.

 ### 2.1 - Importing the necessary libraries

 ```
 from umqtt.simple import MQTTClient
 import network
 import time
 ```

-### 2.2 - Specify the WiFi and MQTT broker parameters
+### 2.2 - Specifying the WiFi and MQTT broker parameters

 In the following code:
 - Fill in the `wifi_name` and `wifi_password`